One Way Street (book): Style and content

 The work is a kind of collage.
 Greil Marcus compares certain formal qualities of One Way Street to the surrealist graphic novel Hundred Headless Women by Max Ernst and André Breton, or to Walter Ruttman's The Weekend which was an early sound collage film.
 The book avoids, "all semblance of linear-narrative...[offering] a jumble of sixty apparently autonomous short prose pieces: aphorisms, jokes, dream protocols, cityscapes, landscapes, and mindscapes; portions of writing manuals, trenchant contemporary political analysis; prescient appreciations of the child's psychology, behavior, and moods; decodings of bourgeois fashion, living arrangements and courtship patterns; and time and again, remarkable penetrations into the heart of every day things, what Benjamin would later call a mode of empathy with 'the soul of the commodity'" according to Michael Jennings in his introduction to the work.
 He continues: "Many of the pieces...first appeared in the feuilleton section," of newspapers and magazines which was "not a separate section but rather an area at the bottom of every page...and the spatial restrictions of the feuilleton played a decisive role in shaping the prose form on which the book is based."

-Particularly significant or frequently excerpted and collected segments from One Way Street include "Imperial Panorama-A Tour of the Inflation" (an essay on the social and psychological effects of the German hyperinflation written in 1923 and dedicated to Gershom Scholem upon his emigration from Germany to Israel) and "To The Planetarium"(1928).
+Particularly significant or frequently excerpted and collected segments from One Way Street include "Imperial Panorama-A Tour of the Inflation" (an essay on the social and psychological effects of the German hyperinflation written in 1923 and dedicated to Gershom Scholem upon his emigration from Germany to Palestine) and "To The Planetarium"(1928).